Nashville Flood of August 2013

 On Aug.
 8, 2013, the northern part of Davidson County experienced historic rainfall of 7.8 inches causing isolated flash flooding.
 More rain fell in a 12-hour period in the Gibson Creek watershed, which covers Madison and Bordeaux, than it did during the May 2010 floods.
 This event also set a new record for the most rainfall in a single hour since weather records have been kept for Nashville.

-If you have been impacted by the August 2013 flood in Nashville, it’s recommended that you do the following things:
+If you were impacted by the August 2013 flood in Nashville, it was recommended that you do the following things:

 - Clean up the flooded areas as soon as possible to prevent mold growth.
 Cleaning supplies are available by calling 615-567-3232.

 - To protect you and your property value, get a permit from Metro Codes before rebuilding.

 - Building permit contact numbers for residential property owners: 615-862-6621 or 615-862-6606

 - Building permit contact numbers for commercial property owners: 615-862-6519 or 615-862-6039

 - Save receipts from any expenses related to recovery and rebuilding (in case federal reimbursements become available).

 Individual Assistance for Immediate Needs

 Federal disaster assistance was not immediately available; however work was underway to request assistance from FEMA.